BCSTechLearning/Restful-Learning/README.md

 ### Installing:

-To get a project running successfully you have follow the given steps:
+To get a project running successfully you have to follow the given steps:

 ##### STEPS-